People say that university is different from high school. You have to be responsible for your own learning process, as well as the work.

-This is the first person you can go to when you have any question related to the course.
+This is the first person you can go to when you have any questions related to the course.
 You don’t have to be shy or afraid to ask questions.

 As long as you have read the entire syllabus and come to classes, I’m sure professors will be happy to get a question from you.
 While it helps you to clarify your concerns, it also helps them to clarify the issue to the whole class.

-I think this is one of the strengths of our university, especially in the Faculty of Social Science and Humanities.
+I think this is one of the strengths of our university!

-We usually have smaller classes and the professors could have more time and opportunities to have a deeper knowledge about each student.
+We usually have smaller classes, and the professors have more time and opportunities to have a deeper knowledge of each student.

 If you’re a social person, you’re fine!
 But if you’re like me who just wants to attend classes then leave, you should definitely read this point.